AshleyF/Forthkit/hardware/register/readme.md

 Encoded: `0000 0000 2000 0400 0100 0900 0100 0100 0000 0500 0100 1a00 0300`

-Running the machine and typing `hello`:
+Running the machine and typing `hello` (note: `boot.bin` must be assembled first, see Assembler section below):

     $ ./machine
     hello